Living with COVID-19: Israel changes strategy as Delta variant hits

 Some studies have shown that though high, the Pfizer/BioNTech vaccine’s effectiveness against the Delta variant is lower than against other coronavirus strains.

-Drawing criticism from some scientists, Pfizer (PFE.N) and BioNTech SE have said they will ask U.S. and European regulators to authorise booster shots to head off increased risk of infection six months after inoculation. read more
+Drawing criticism from some scientists, Pfizer and BioNTech SE have said they will ask U.S. and European regulators to authorise booster shots to head off increased risk of infection six months after inoculation.

 Israel is in no rush to approve public booster shots, saying there is no unequivocal data yet showing they are necessary.
 It is offering approval only to people with weak immune systems on a case-by-case basis.